MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

   * checking for 2 sets of conditions on different records of the same association won't work without extra things.
     (so your scopes can be incompatible)
   * can't be used with Rails 5's `#or`.
-  * Doesn't work for polymorphic belongs_to.
+  * doesn't work for polymorphic belongs_to.
 * `joins`:
   * `has_many` may return duplicate records.
   * using `uniq` / `distinct` to solve duplicate rows is an unexpected side-effect when this is in a scope.